-How you can access and update your information
+How you can access and update your information.

 You have a right to request a copy of the personal information we hold about you, known as a data subject access request.
-You also have the right to request that information we hold about you which may be incorrect, or which has been changed since you first told us, is updated or removed.
-These requests are free of charge and can be sent to Kate Hamiltom, @Cornwall Law LLP, 11 Edward Street, Truro, Cornwall, TR1 3AR or to email@example.com.
+You also have the right to request that information we hold about you which may be incorrect, or which has been changed since you first told us, be updated or removed.
+These requests are free of charge and can be sent to Kate Hamilton, @Cornwall Law LLP, 11 Edward Street, Truro, Cornwall, TR1 3AR or to email@example.com.

-How you can object to us using your personal data or withdraw consent
+How you can object to us using your personal data or withdraw consent?

 You have the right to object to our use of your personal information, or to ask us to delete, remove, or stop using your personal information if there is no need for us to keep it.
 This is known as the 'right to object' and 'right to erasure', or the 'right to be forgotten'.